Based on Henrik Lundqvist’s career statistics, one might think that the New York Rangers goaltender was a top pick in the NHL Draft.

 Out of the 204 players chosen before the Rangers’ franchise netminder, 21 of them were goaltenders.
 In following the inspiration of a recent article published here, as well as an ESPN production called ‘The Brady 6,” here is a look at the goaltenders selected in the 2000 NHL Draft prior to the 2011-12 Vezina Trophy winner.

-1. Rick DiPietro – Selected in the 1st Round (1st Overall) by the New York Islanders
+Selected before Lundqvist in the 1st Round (1st Overall) by the New York Islanders

 After two dominant years with the Bridgeport Sound Tigers in the AHL, the Boston University product became the Isles’ number one goalie during the 2003-04 season.
 After leading the Islanders to the playoffs in 2003-04 and winning 30 games in the 2005-06 season, DiPietro signed a 15-year, $67.5 million contract extension.